Walt Lerian

 Walter "Peck" Irvin Lerian (February 10, 1903 – October 22, 1929) was an American professional baseball player who played two seasons for the Philadelphia Phillies from 1928 through 1929.

-He was born in Baltimore, Maryland and died there at the age of 26 when a truck leaped the curb and he was pinned against a building, ending what was considered at the time to be a promising major league career.
+He was born in Baltimore, Maryland and died there at the age of 26 when a truck driver leaped the curb and he was pinned against a building, ending what was considered at the time to be a promising major league career.
+The driver was later convicted of manslaughter.